Blonded/React-Portfolio/README.md

 # React Portfolio

-This is my portfolio re-created entirely from scratch using React.js.
+This is my portfolio re-created entirely from scratch using React.

-** Currently under construction.
+** Currently under construction. **

 ## Built with: